meteor/react-tutorial/tutorial/index.md

 ## Community Support

-If you have questions about how to get started, please ask the community on our [Forums](https://forums.meteor.com) or on [Community Slack](https://join.slack.com/t/meteor-community/shared_invite/enQtODA0NTU2Nzk5MTA3LWY5NGMxMWRjZDgzYWMyMTEyYTQ3MTcwZmU2YjM5MTY3MjJkZjQ0NWRjOGZlYmIxZjFlYTA5Mjg4OTk3ODRiOTc).
+If you have questions about how to get started, please ask the community on our [Forums](https://forums.meteor.com) or on [Discord](https://discord.gg/hZkTCaVjmT).
 We'd love to have you there!

 ## Where to Learn More